-Alec Baldwin blames ‘cancel culture’ for Andrew Cuomo’s resignation, ignoring his 13 accusers
+‘A tragic day’: Alec Baldwin blames ‘cancel culture’ for Andrew Cuomo’s resignation, ignoring his 13 accusers

 The New York governor, who has denied the findings of a 168-page report on sexual harassment, was accused of behaving inappropriately towards 11 women – nine of whom were employees – following an investigation carried out by the state’s attorney general.

 Two more women allegedly came forward with allegations of their own on Monday, but according to The New York Post, were told that the investigation into Mr Cuomo was closed.
 A source told the website that the two women, who were unidentified, “were referred to local law enforcement authorities”.
 It was also unclear what their allegations were.

+At a press conference on Tuesday, Mr Cuomo continued to deny many of the accusations of unwanted physical contact with women, before explaining that the situation had consumed the state’s attention while officials battled a resurgence of Covid-19.

+“Wasting energy on distractions is the last thing that state government should be doing, and I can not be the cause of that,” said Mr Cuomo.

 Join our new commenting forum